-It’s main symptom is a constant fear of rejection and abandonment, resulting in difficult, push pull relationships, a shifting sense of self, and impulsive behaviours that can include self-harm.
+It’s main symptom is a constant fear of rejection and abandonment.
+These fears result in difficult, push pull relationships, a shifting sense of self, and impulsive behaviours that can include self-harm.

 Another key factor of BPD is emotional dsyregulation.
 Unlike others, your emotions can go from hot to cold in an instant, and it’s like you can’t control the thermostat.

 Don’t already have a diagnosis of an emotionally unstable personality?
-The following description of how it affects a response to social isolation and lockdown might help you clarify if you are a candidate.
+The following description of how it affects you during stress might help.

 Emotionally unstable personality disorder is often connected to childhood trauma.
 And childhood adversity affects the development of the brain.

-This could be why if you have this disorder you are way more sensitive to stress, as shown by a neuro-imagining study which found that participants with BPD exhibit hyper-responsiveness to stress compared to a control group.
+This could be why if you have this disorder you are way more sensitive to stress.
+A neuro-imagining study found that participants with BPD exhibit hyper-responsiveness to stress compared to a control group.

 2. You feel abandoned by friends who don’t contact you.